-We hope that you and your children have had a very enjoyable summer break, and we would like to welcome everyone back to the start of a new school year.
-The children appear to be settling well in their new classes and are enthusiastic to make a start on their learning.
+We hope that you and your children have had a very enjoyable Christmas break, and we would like to welcome everyone back to the start of a new school term.

-The autumn term is always a busy time for children in Year 4 with lots of new learning taking place.
-In our Science work we will be studying “Sound”, our Geography learning will concentrate on “Asia” and our DT planning will focus on “Healthy Eating”.
-History is taught chronologically so we will be learning about the Anglo Saxons, which will link nicely to Anglo Saxon signs in Art.
-To enhance the children’s history learning we will be visiting Tamworth Castle on Monday 8th October.
-More details to follow.
+The Spring term is always a busy time for children in Year 4 with lots of new learning taking place.
+In our Science work we will be studying “States of Matter”, our Geography learning will concentrate on “Asia” and our DT planning will focus on “Healthy Eating”.
+History is taught chronologically so we will be learning about the Vikings.

 English and Mathematics will continue to be taught daily and focus on key writing skills and mathematical calculations.
 Times tables are an area requiring continuing improvement, please encourage your child to learn and revisit tables they are struggling with as this knowledge aids so much of their learning in maths.
 There will be a strong emphasis on learning times tables this year up to 12 x 12.